dcoraboeuf/panda/README.md

 ---
 (1) Probably a temporary name for this project...
 The idea came after a discussion - maybe an explanation could come later.

-(2) Job, view - I do not know yet what form this would take.